francoisbeaussier/deeplearning-visualisation/README.md

 Plotting learning curves and decision boundaries.

-`train.py` contains the model and generates one png image per epoch `convert.py` takes all the images and create a gif file (30 fps, stays on last frame for 2 extra seconds)
+- `train.py` contains the model and generates one PNG image per epoch
+- `convert.py` takes all the images and creates a GIF file (30 fps, stays on last frame longer)

+Note: `gifsicle` is used to optimize the GIF and needs to be in your path

 ## XOR